kuzudb/kuzudb.github.io/docs/blog/kuzu-v-0.0.3.md

 in our core join operator, which we called  ASP-Joins in our [CIDR paper](https://www.cidrdb.org/cidr2023/papers/p48-jin.pdf), we would blindly perform sideways information passing (sip) from build to probe (or vice versa; see [our paper](https://www.cidrdb.org/cidr2023/papers/p48-jin.pdf) for details).
-Sometimes if there is no filters on the probe and build sides, this is just an onverhead as it won't decrease the amount of scans on either side.
+Sometimes if there is no filters on the probe and build sides, this is just an overhead as it won't decrease the amount of scans on either side.
 In cases where we think sip won't help reduce scans, we do vanilla Hash Joins now.

 ## New Buffer Manager